 Then, flip, and cook for another minute on the other side - or until the pancakes are nice and golden.

-After you cook about four pancakes, serve with some sugar free maple syrup or whatever toppings you want and enjoy!
+After you cook about four pancakes, serve with my sugar free maple syrup I mentioned earlier or whatever toppings you want and enjoy!

 FAQS ABOUT THIS LOW CALORIE PANCAKE RECIPE